geneontology/go-ontology/docs/MergeTerms.md

 6. **Fix synonyms**
     In the annotations box of the winning term, check the list of synonyms to see if they are all still make appropriate.

+7. If needed, fix the definition, using information from the deprecated term as appropriate.

 7. **Synchronize the reasoner** and make sure there are no terms that have identical definitions as a result of the merge.
 These are displayed with an 'equivalent' sign `≡` in the class hierarchy view on the left hand panel.